 Supporting career progression and communicating the company’s willingness to invest in staff development will help employees feel more valued and committed.
 As well as being an attractive benefit to potential new hires.

-Programmes of development need flexibility and the ability to fit the right employee with the right experience, so be prepared to be fluid in your CPD approach.
+Programmes of development, such as training initiatives or employee coaching, need flexibility and the ability to fit the right employee with the right experience, so be prepared to be fluid in your CPD approach.

 4. Don’t ignore dissatisfied employees